goeland86/MonsterKossel/README.md

 ## Assembly file(s)

-The main assembly file is `bottomAssembly.FCStd`, made for the `Assembly 4` plugin installed in `FreeCAD 0.19_pre+`, it will open all the other parts as needed from the folder.
+The main assembly file is `assembly2.FCStd`, made for the `A4Plus` plugin installed in `FreeCAD 0.19_pre+`, it will open all the other parts as needed from the folder.

-In search of the use of the Raytracing workbench in FreeCAD, it became clear that Assembly 4 was not going to allow the necessary items to function.
-Instead, `A2 Plus` does allow this, and the constraint system seems more natural.
-The assembly file for this plugin is `assembly2.FCStd`.
-However this is still done on `FreeCAD 0.19_pre`, not the 0.18 version.

 ## Current development status